alokshukla630/project2/README.md

 # New Project

-this project was created for local System
+this project was created for local System.

+Created by AK.